Dooley Wilson: Later life and career

 Wilson was cast in the film version of Stormy Weather (1943), as Gabe Tucker, the best friend of Bill Williamson (Bill "Bojangles" Robinson).
 It was the second all-black cast motion picture made by a major studio in the 1940s, after Cabin in the Sky.

 Back on Broadway, Wilson played Pompey, an escaped slave, in the musical Bloomer Girl (1944–46).
 His performance of the song "The Eagle and Me" in this show was selected by Dwight Blocker Bowers for inclusion in a Smithsonian recordings compilation, American Musical Theatre.
 Later, Wilson played the role of Bill Jackson on the television situation comedy Beulah during its 1951–52 season.
 Wilson was on the executive board of the Negro Actors Guild of America.

 Death and legacy

-Wilson died May 30, 1953 of natural causes at his home in Los Angeles.
+Wilson died May 30, 1953, of natural causes at his home in Los Angeles.
 He had become ill two years earlier while performing in a New York stage production of Harvey.
-He is buried at the Rosedale Cemetery in Los Angeles.
-He was survived by his wife, Estelle (née Williams).

 In January 2017, Wilson's hometown of Tyler, Texas dedicated a memorial marker to him on its Half Mile of History.